 Madrileños tend to make not one plan for the evening but three or four.
 While the busiest nights are Friday and Saturday (with Thursday a close runner-up), people seem to go out every night and miraculously manage to work or study during the day.

-Nightlife centres on three major districts – Chueca, Calle Huertas (traditional Spanish music, jazz clubs and bars) and Malasaña (mainly bars and clubs frequented by a young crowd).
-Lavapiés is the new up-and-coming hipster barrio.
-Guía del Ocio (www.guiadelocio.com) has the run down on what’s on.
+Nightlife centres on three major districts - Chueca, Calle Huertas (traditional Spanish music, jazz clubs and bars) and Malasaña (mainly bars and clubs frequented by a young crowd).
+Lavapiés is the edgy, hipster barrio, and La Latino has some of the city's oldest buildings and dozens of tiny tapas bars.
+Guía del Ocio (www.guiadelocio.com) has the run down on what's on.

 Bars in Madrid